- FROM BIOETHICS BRIEFINGS

 - Will the underworld of clandestine drug developers, promoters, and enablers overwhelm the drug control apparatus?
 The synthetic anabolic steroid tetrahydrogestrinone (THG)—now infamous as “the clear” peddled by the Balco lab—was created by an independent chemist.
 Its selling point was that the processes by which samples were prepared for testing by the anti-doping labs made the drug undetectable.
 The lab got its hands on a sample of THG, deciphered its chemistry, and adapted their procedures to detect it.
 Balco was exposed and the chemist went to prison.
 Is this evidence that doping control can work effectively?
 Or does it show that ultimately the effort will be futile because other chemists, other labs, and more willing athletes will inevitably pop up?

 - Hypoxic chambers permit athletes to mimic what very few would otherwise be able to find: a geography that would enable them to train at low altitude (and therefore train at maximum intensity) but “live” at high altitude, as simulated by the hypoxic chamber (and thereby gain the increased endurance that some athletes develop from spending most of their time in an oxygen-depleted environment).
-Oscar Pistorius, a South African sprinter, saw both of his lower legs amputated.
-Yet he can achieve remarkable times in the 400 meters thanks to his talent, his perseverance—and a pair of carbon fiber blades known as Cheetahs.
-Scientists disagree over whether Cheetahs are more efficient than our flimsy biological equipment.
-Pistorius wants to run in the Olympics, not the Special Olympics.
-Technologies like hypoxic chambers and carbon fiber limbs are harbingers of what sport will confront in the future.
+Technologies like hypoxic chambers are harbingers of what sport will confront in the future.
 They will compel us to ask again and again, what is the meaning of this sport?
 What counts as “fair” competition?
 What, in the end, should mark the difference between excellent performance and lesser performances—or something else entirely, like the Rollerblading marathoner?

 - A huge volume of hot air is being created around the prospect that athletes will be genetically enhanced.
 The same techniques being perfected for gene therapy may be used to give athletes a genetically programmed boost.
-Progress in gene therapy is in a relatively early stage of development, but the doping control agencies have realized that they need to engage the interest and creativity of top scientists, who are now working on a variety of promising strategies to detect gene doping.
+Progress in gene therapy is increasing and the doping control agencies have realized that they need to engage the interest and creativity of top scientists, who are now working on a variety of promising strategies to detect gene doping.

 Challenges for Policymakers and Journalists

 For policymakers, two major categories of challenges emerge.
 The first set of challenges have to do with research.
 For decades the competition between drug-using athletes and their enablers on the one hand and antidoping workers on the other was uneven.
-The labs, for example, had to scramble to support their research into new substances and new analytic methods.
+The labs had to scramble to find any support for their research into new substances and new analytic methods.
 Dopers could make plenty of money supplying athletes seeking a competitive advantage.
-Finally, with the advent of new agencies such as the World Anti-Doping Agency (WADA) and the United States Anti-Doping Agency (USADA), a small but reliable stream of funds for research became available.
+With the advent of new agencies such as the World Anti-Doping Agency (WADA) and the United States Anti-Doping Agency (USADA), a small but reliable stream of funds for research is now available.
 With better funding, much more could be done.

 It could be very helpful to learn more about the culture of sports doping—why athletes dope, who influences their decisions, and the like.
 It would be equally interesting to do research to develop alternative strategies to encourage clean sport and discourage doping.
-Some promising ideas are being pursued, like the commitment of Team Slipstream (now Team Garmin-Chipotle) and Team High Road (now Team Columbia), professional cycling teams, to test each of their riders regularly.
-In addition to catching possible drug users, the routine tests establish physiological baselines; sharp departures from them could signal pharmacological tampering and may also prove useful in monitoring the cyclists’ health.
+Some promising ideas are being pursued, like the biological passport, which uses routine tests to establish physiological baselines; sharp departures from them signal pharmacological tampering.
 Other strategies should be encouraged and studied.

 I pointed out earlier the difficulty of studying the risks when athletes use drugs in high dosages and novel combinations.
 We may not be able to construct an ethical clinical trial, but scientists can gather helpful data with other methodologies.
 Such research should be encouraged and funded.